1. Ending Independent on PC Replies

 3. Skip Korlasz's Dungeon

 This component adds a non-4th wall breaking possibility to skip the dungeon and head right on to the Duchal Palace.
 As soon as Imoen finished her introduction to Korlasz' Dungeon, Arkanis from Candlekeep (or, in case he's dead Biff the Understudy!) will approach the PC and offer to do it instead.
-The PC can accept either with the request of Korlasz being killed or spared, or can tell Arkanis/Bill to wait.
-If told to wait, Arkanis/Bill will remain at the dungeon's entrance and the player can play on as normal and ask him again later.
+The PC can accept either with the request of Korlasz being killed or spared, or can tell Arkanis/Biff to wait.
+If told to wait, Arkanis/Biff will remain at the dungeon's entrance and the player can play on as normal and ask him again later.
 Once the help is accepted, the original game's transition to the Duchal Palace will trigger including Imoen's dialogue about "it's finally over".
 All useful items from the dungeon will be transferred to the bedside table in the PC's quarters in the Duchal Palce.
 There will be no gold transferred.

 Note: The transfer of items will happen after Imoen woke the player and left.
 This will take a few minutes during which the game might lagg heavily.
 Once the item transfer is done, the game will be back to normal.
 From the bedside table, the transferred items will not be moved with the PC's possessions along the campaign.
 They need to be put into the PC's chest by hand for this to happen.

-Also: After accepting the help and Arkanis/Bill telling it's done, there is a short moment before Imoen initiates the final "it is over" dialogue which will transfer to the Duchal Palace.
+Also: After accepting the help and Arkanis/Biff telling it's done, there is a short moment before Imoen initiates the final "it is over" dialogue which will transfer to the Duchal Palace.
 In this moment, the player has full control over the game since some original game scripts are executed to initiate the transfer.
 Starting a dialogue with one of the characters should be ok and not break anything at this moment but best you are patient and just let it play out.
-The final dialogue with Imoen leading to the area transition will start by itself after Arkanis/Bill reported their success.
+The final dialogue with Imoen leading to the area transition will start by itself after Arkanis/Biff reported their success.